 - Broken Link Checker – Keep your website free from dead links

-Ahrefs offers a 14-day free trial but no free plan.
+Ahrefs offers a 7 day trial for $7.
 The premium plans are expensive if you’re on a tight budget, and more suited to experienced bloggers.

 - Prices start at $99/month or $990/year

 Note: If you can’t justify using Ahrefs on a monthly basis, you could sign up for a month, do your KW research and cancel.
 That said, if you can justify the monthly pricing it’s well worth keeping because you’ll get access to the ongoing functionality such as rank tracking and web monitoring.
 It also means there’s no need to use any other tools to track rankings or monitor mentions on the web.